-Not digging your soil, the foundation of your garden, is gaining a lot of popularity in gardening social media sites.
+Not digging your soil, is gaining a lot of popularity in gardening social media sites.
 No-dig gardening is a recent innovation, relatively speaking, and is regarded by most of my more traditional allotment neighbours as ‘…nuts!’.
 However, for me, this approach has enabled me to keep doing something I love, despite having a problems with fatigue.

 It is still the case at most allotments that the benefits of digging are exclusively linked to incorporating organic matter and loosening the soil to avoid compaction.
-For YouTube and Instagram users this style of gardening will seem out-dated.
 Champions of the no-dig technique, like Charles Dowding, get over a million views, with vlogs demonstrating how adding compost to the top of the soil mimics natural ecosystems, simultaneously supporting soil life which does the job of incorporating organic matter.

 The thing about allotment gardening, as a girl, with a long term health condition, is that you do tend to get a lot of well-meaning advise from expert plot holders.
 People who have a wealth of knowledge, but are perhaps sold on their particular approach.

 “We’re not concerned with proving whether any of our authors whose books are bibles for each separate cult of no-digger are ‘right’ or ‘wrong’.
 Our purpose is to find a blend of old and new methods that will help us garden with least and lightest work”.